 Stamford Conspiracy Lawyer

-If you have been arrested for conspiracy in Stamford or Greenwich Connecticut, then it is important that you reach out to an experienced Stamford conspiracy lawyer as soon as possible.
+If you have been arrested for conspiracy in Stamford, Connecticut, then it is important that you reach out to an experienced Stamford conspiracy lawyer as soon as possible.
 Conspiracy charges can lead to serious penalties and even potential felony convictions, depending on the underlying criminal charges.

 Because of the relatively low evidentiary threshold needed to support a conspiracy conviction, many people find themselves facing these serious charges even if they were never actively involved in committing a criminal act.

 A conspiracy charge could result in years of jail time, regardless of whether or not you took overt steps to break the law.
 A knowledgeable Stamford lawyer has defended clients against conspiracy charges relating to all types of underlying offenses, and can help you determine the best way to defend yourself based on the circumstances of your case.

 A person commits the crime of conspiracy when they agree with one or more other people to commit a crime, and one of them commits an overt act in furtherance of that crime.

 This definition requires the prosecution to prove only that a crime was agreed to by two or more people, and that one of them took action based on their plan in order to convict everyone involved.

 Because of the legal elements required for a conspiracy conviction, it is possible for a defendant who never took any overt action to be found guilty of conspiracy if the prosecution can prove they agreed to commit a crime.

 A conspiracy can arise in connection with any type of criminal act, including but not limited to burglary, murder, rape, identity theft, fraud, shoplifting, etc. Once a defendant has agreed to commit a criminal act with one or more others, an overt act by any co-conspirator in connection with carrying out the plan is all that is needed to convict everyone involved in the conspiracy.